 Ramadan Mubarak everyone, this is a time of year when we need most of all to reflect, meditate and detox our thoughts/mind above all.

-Having said that, a lot of recent studies now are showing that a healthy mind starts with a healthy gut microbiome, so lets try together to follow these 7 rules during Ramadan, to come out of it not only feeling healthy & rejuvinated but also as an added bonus, mentally happy and stable.
+Having said that, a lot of recent studies now are showing that a healthy mind starts with a healthy gut microbiome, so lets try together to follow these 7 rules during Ramadan, to come out, not only feeling healthy & rejuvenated but also as an added bonus, mentally happy and stable.
 I’ve added an image of a bowl of Oats with nuts, cinnamon & fruits, as this will be my sehour meal.

-- Hydration is key, and I don’t just mean drinking water, I mean eating the right kind of foods that have a high water content such as cucumber, celery, melons, courgettes, apples, strawberries and so on…
+- Hydration is key, and I don’t just mean drinking water, I mean eating the right kind of foods that have high water content, such as cucumber, celery, melons, courgettes, apples, strawberries and so on…

 - Avoid Fried foods, as these foods may not only dehydrate you, but will also increase the acidity level in your body, making you more sluggish & thirsty throughout the day.